 Refugee Week guidelines and themes may differ slightly from year to year, depending on the priorities of the governing Refugee Council of Australia.
-The theme for 2023 is Finding Freedom.
-Funds can only be used for events during the designated timeframe.
+The theme for 2024 is Finding Freedom.
+Funds can only be used for events during Refugee Week.